SRON-Earth/Balsa/Documentation/BalsaManual.md

 The training process of a decision tree consists of building a tree that will, to some desired extent, correctly classify a given training data set.
 If all data points in the data set are unique, it is straightforward to find a decision tree that classifies all data in that set 100% correctly.
 To do so, we can pick any feature f and any split value L that splits the data points in two nonempty parts.
 We continue to split each sub-group of points further until there are only points in each sub-group that all have the same label.

-Depending on the exact choices we make, we can construct many different but equivalent decision trees that will perfectly fit the training data.
-Note, however, that two equivalent trees may give different results for out-of-bag data.
+Depending on the exact choices we make, we can construct many different, but equivalent decision trees that will perfectly fit the training data.
+Note, however, that two equivalent trees may give different results for points that are not in the training set (out-of-bag data).

 A good decision tree trainer will try to find a very small decision tree for a given data set, i.e. a tree with the smallest number of nodes.
 Small trees are easier to store, and less costly to evaluate during classification.
 The most common strategy for finding small trees is to find splits that cause the maximum amount of *information gain* (*Shannon Entropy*).
 Searching for optimal splits is a computationally intensive task, because the information gain has to be calculated at every potential split position.
 For this reason, the *Gini Gain* is often used as a slightly less computationally expensive approximation of to Shannon Entropy.